EPro30/Unity-Plane-Challenge/README.md

 Description

-The Unity project folder contains various kinds of Unity Projects.
+This folder contains various kinds of Unity Projects.

 Each sub-folder contains main C# scripts and screenshots of the working project.
 There are several other files required to run the actual project.